go-gorm/gorm.io/pages/docs/write_plugins.md

 GORM itself is powered by `Callbacks`, it has callbacks for `Create`, `Query`, `Update`, `Delete`, `Row`, `Raw`, you could fully customize GORM with them as you want

+Callbacks are registered into the global `*gorm.DB`, not the session-level, if you require `*gorm.DB` with different callbacks, you need to initialize another `*gorm.DB`

 ### Register Callback

 Register a callback into callbacks